ziatdinovmax/GPim/README.md

 ## Requirements

-It is strongly recommended to run the codes with a GPU hardware accelerator.
+It is strongly recommended to run the codes with a GPU hardware accelerator (such as NVIDIA's P100 or V100 GPU).
 If you don't have a GPU on your local machine, you may rent a cloud GPU from [Google Cloud AI Platform](https://cloud.google.com/deep-learning-vm/).
 Running the [example notebook](https://colab.research.google.com/github/ziatdinovmax/GP/blob/master/notebooks/GP_BEPFM.ipynb) one time from top to bottom will cost about 1 USD with a standard deep learning VM instance (one P100 GPU and 15 GB of RAM).

 ## TODO